z--m-n/svg-text-flow/README.md

 A very basic code example for the translation between foreignObject (XHTML code) and flowRoot (Inkscape) text flow.

 Example 1 includes:
-* Example1.svg: a simple SVG document with text in a Foreign Object.
+* Example1.svg: a simple SVG document with rectengular text flow in Foreign Object elements.
-* Example1_mod.svg: the Foreign Object text flow was translated to Rootflow objects Inkscape.
+* Example1_mod.svg: the Foreign Object text flow was translated to Rootflow objects for use in Inkscape.
   ```bash
   svg-text-flow.py -i Example1.svg -o Example1_mod.svg -s 100 100
   ```